fivdi/pigpio/README.md

 #### Events

 ##### interrupt
+Emitted on interrupts.

 #### Constants

 ##### INPUT
+Indicates that the GPIO is an input.

 ##### OUTPUT
+Indicates that the GPIO is an output.

 ##### ALT0
+Indicates that the GPIO is in alternative mode 0.

 ##### ALT1
+Indicates that the GPIO is in alternative mode 1.

 ##### ALT2
+Indicates that the GPIO is in alternative mode 2.

 ##### ALT3
+Indicates that the GPIO is in alternative mode 3.

 ##### ALT4
+Indicates that the GPIO is in alternative mode 4.

 ##### ALT5
+Indicates that the GPIO is in alternative mode 5.

 ##### PUD_OFF
+Niether the pull-up nor the pull-down resistor should be enabled.

 ##### PUD_DOWN
+Enable pull-down resistor.

 ##### PUD_UP
+Enable pull-up resistor.

 ##### RISING_EDGE
+Indicates that the GPIO fires interrupts on rising edges.

 ##### FALLING_EDGE
+Indicates that the GPIO fires interrupts on falling edges.

 ##### EITHER_EDGE
+Indicates that the GPIO fires interrupts on both rising and falling edges.

 ##### TIMEOUT